-Truck transportation revenue generated by third party truck capacity providers for the 2020 thirteen-week period was \$753,333,000, representing 91% of total revenue, a decrease of \$214,871,000, or 22%, compared to the 2019 thirteen-week period.
-The number of loads hauled by third party truck capacity providers decreased approximately 16% in the 2020 thirteen-week period compared to the 2019 thirteen-week period, and revenue per load on loads hauled by third party truck capacity providers decreased approximately 7% compared to the 2019 thirteen-week period.
-The decrease in the number of loads hauled via truck compared to the 2019 thirteen-week period was due to the unfavorable impact of the COVID-19 pandemic experienced during the 2020 thirteen-week period as the result of actions taken by governmental authorities and businesses to reduce the further spread of COVID-19.
-The number of loads hauled via truck was below the prior year comparable period by 21%, 21% and 9% for April, May and June, respectively.
-Loads hauled via van equipment decreased 17% and loads hauled via unsided/platform equipment decreased 19%, while less-than-truckload volumes increased 1% as compared to the 2019 thirteen-week period.
-The decrease in revenue per load on loads hauled via truck was primarily due to a softer freight demand environment experienced during the 2020 thirteen-week period, which resulted in more readily available truck capacity as compared to the 2019 thirteen-week period on loads hauled via unsided/platform equipment decreased 10% and revenue per load on loads hauled via van equipment decreased 10% and revenue per load on less-than-truckload loadings decreased 8% as compared to the 2019 thirteen-week period.
+Truck transportation revenue generated by third party truck capacity providers for the 2020 thirteen-week period was \$1,006,178,000, representing 93% of total revenue, an increase of \$73,982,000, or 8%, compared to the 2019 thirteen-week period.
+Revenue per load on loads hauled by third party truck capacity providers increased approximately 5% in the 2020 thirteen-week period compared to the 2019 thirteen-week period, and the number of loads hauled by third party truck capacity providers increased approximately 3% compared to the 2019 thirteen-week period.
+The increase in revenue per load on loads hauled via truck was primarily due to a comparatively tighter truck capacity environment during the 2020 thirteen-week period compared to the 2019 thirteen-week period, as the domestic economy began to re-open and recover from the actions taken earlier this year by governmental authorities and businesses to reduce the spread of COVID-19.
+During the 2020 thirteen-week period, truck capacity throughout the United States gradually tightened on a sequential basis throughout the quarter, particularly with respect to the dry van spot market.
+Revenue per load on loads hauled via van equipment increased 10%, while revenue per load on loads hauled via unsided/platform equipment decreased 2% and revenue per load on less-than-truckload loadings decreased 2% as compared to the 2019 thirteen-week period.
+The increase in the number of loads hauled via truck compared to the 2019 thirteen-week period was due to increased demand for the Company's truck transportation services, particularly those services provided via van equipment, as we moved through the third fiscal quarter.
+Loads hauled via van equipment increased 5%, and loads hauled via lessthan-truckload increased 1%, while unsided/platform equipment volumes decreased 4% as compared to the 2019 thirteen-week period.
+The number of loads hauled via truck decreased 1%, increased 2% and increased 7% during fiscal July, August and September, respectively, as compared to the corresponding periods in 2019.
 Fuel surcharges billed to customers on revenue generated by BCO Independent Contractors are excluded from revenue.
-Fuel surcharges on Truck Brokerage Carrier revenue identified separately in billings to customers and included as a component of Truck Brokerage Carrier revenue.
-Fuel were \$12,106,000 and \$20,334,000 i
+Fuel surcharges on Truck Brokerage Carrier revenue identified separately in billings to customers and included as a component of Truck Brokerage Carrier revenue were \$14,268,000 and \$18,885,000 in the 2020 and 2019 thirteen-week periods, respectively.